AlpenglowIndustries/aiyprojects-raspbian/README.md

 # Alpenglow FUnicorn Google AIY Voice Repo

+**NOTE!
+UPON CLONING THIS REPO MAKE SURE YOU CHECK OUT THE AIYPROJECTS BRANCH.
+GOOGLE DISCONTINUED THE DEFAULT MASTER BRANCH.
+IT IS OLD.
+DO NOT USE.**

 This repo is for an [Alpenglow Industries FUnicorn board][alpenglow-funicorn] hooked up to a Google AIY Voice Hat version 1 on a Raspberry Pi 3B+.
 It basically makes the FUnicorn voice-activated, so you can say "Hey Google, Fuck You!" and beautiful LEDs written in cursive script light up with "Fuck You!", next to a majestic rearing gold unicorn.
 What's not to love?

 This was forked from the Google AIY Projects repo, original info on that below.